 Perlmutter and his colleagues have spent two decades looking for patterns in the night sky—specifically, patterns in the spatial distribution of distant, dying stars that suddenly brighten, and then fade.
 They hope to resolve an ancient puzzle: How will the universe end?
 Eleven years ago, in the autumn of 1997, they uncovered a big piece of the puzzle.
 But their discovery was so unexpected that they worried the patterns were illusory.
 Read more.

-Lisa's piece, which describe the state energy research at Berkeley, was selected by Folio as the Best Feature Article for 2007, in a year in which California also won Best Association Magazine in America.
+Lisa's piece, which describe the state energy research at Berkeley, was selected by Folio as the Best Feature Article for 2007, a year in which California also won Best Association Magazine in America.
 The article was also honored by the Society of Professional Journalists.
-Its main subject, Steven Chu, was later tapped as Secretary of Energy by President Obama.

 We teamed up with the Graduate School of Journalism at Berkeley to produce this special issue, which reported on some of the initial effects of the warming climate around the globe.
 The school won a Peabody for the reporting, and the issue won a special award from the Society of Professional Journalists.
 Dean Orville Schell, the noted China scholar and writer, contributed the following piece, called China's Sorrow.